benjaminweymouth/Cryptocurrency-Analysis-in-Covid-Era/README.md

 <strong> Section 3: A 3-point Portfolio Analysis </strong>The third section will analyse the performance of a portfolio that is semiconductor-centric but also includes cryptocurrency in both the pre-covid and post-covid timeframes.
 It will highlight 3 distinct points in time: the pre-covid, peak-covid and post covid timeframes.

 ### Video for Jupyter Notebook
 Here is a recording of Ben's Jupyter notebook on Semiconductor and Cryptocurrency Analysis.
-Here's the [link](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Ben.ipynb) for Ben's notebook.
+Here's the [link](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Ben.ipynb) for Ben's notebook.  <br>

 ![SemiconductorandCryptocurrency](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Resources/Ben_Jupyter_Video.gif)

 ## Sources for Datasets